 Description

 Element is a messaging and collaboration platform developed by Element (formerly New Vector), built on the Matrix open standard.
-Matrix is a decentralized protocol that enables secure, interoperable communication across different servers and services, giving users full control over their data and avoiding vendor lock-in.
-Element supports end-to-end encryption for all communications, including messages, voice, and video calls, and is designed to be fully open-source, with both client and server code available for public review and contribution.
+Matrix is a decentralised protocol that enables secure, interoperable communication across different servers and services, giving users full control over their data and avoiding vendor lock-in.
+Element supports end-to-end encryption for all communications, including messages, voice and video calls, and is designed to be fully open-source, with both client and server code available for public review and contribution.

 Summary